Tomifarmer/zimmporter-stack-doc/docs/getting-started.md

 docker compose up -d
 ```

-This starts the API, Celery worker, MariaDB, Valkey, and connects to an external S3-compatible store.
+This starts the API, Celery worker, MariaDB, Valkey, the BgUtils POT provider, and connects to an external S3-compatible store.
+The API and worker share a volume for the uploaded YouTube cookies file.

 Install and run the frontend: